cirruslabs/cirrus-cli/PERSISTENT-WORKERS.md

 This will start the persistent worker that periodically poll for new tasks in the foreground mode.

-By default, the worker's name is equal to `hostname`.
+By default, the worker's name is equal to the name of the current system.
 Specify `--name` to explicitly provide the worker's name:

 ```
 cirrus worker run --token <poll registration token> --name z390-worker